 Join the ChristChurch Fulham Electoral Roll

 The electoral roll is the Church of England's official register of who worships with us at ChristChurch Fulham.
 In order to have your name added to the Electoral Roll, you must have been a member of CCF for 6 months or more, and be baptised.
 Being on the Electoral Roll enables you to attend and vote at the Annual Parochial Church Meeting.
-Our next APCM is Sunday 26th April 2020.
+Our next APCM is Tuesday 20th October 2020 on Zoom.
+Head to the What's On Page to find the Zoom link.
 At the APCM we will be having an election for the PCC.
 In order to vote, you will have to be on the Electoral Roll.

 Frequently Asked Questions

 It is your parish church register of electors.
 It is the list of those qualified to attend and vote at the Annual Parochial Church Meeting where the elections take place for the Parochial Church Council and the parish's representatives on the Deanery Synod.
 By enrolling you are becoming a voting member of the Church of England and so help to ensure that all the synodical councils of the Church of England are fully representative of its members.